GustavoTrr/generic-api/README.md

+# GENERIC REST API

-# The focus of this Project is to simulate backend REST APIs to make easier to test frontend applications's integration and to mock responses
+## The focus of this project is to simulate backend REST APIs to facilitate integration testing of frontend applications and mock responses

-## It's a generic REST API that will deal with JSON files instead of database, so it makes simokier to install, run and change.
+## It's a generic REST API that will handle JSON files instead of the database, making it simpler to install, run, and change data.
-* As it is very simple, and does not care about scure issues, it is for local and development pueposes only, Not recommended for production environment!
+* Since it is very simple and does not treat any security issues, it is indicated for local and development purposes only, not recommended for production environment!

 ## Stack